 The Seizure Training for School Personnel and the School Nurse Training Programs are both available online; individuals who complete either program are eligible for continuing education credits/contact hours.
 Individuals are also welcome to email the Epilepsy Foundation Heart of Wisconsin or call one of our program directors at 1-800-693-2287 for more information.

-Contact the Epilepsy Foundation for more information and trainings.
+Contact the Epilepsy Foundation Southeast Wisconsin, not affiliated with Epilepsy Foundation of America for more information and trainings.